hienhuynhgravityglobal/tool-check-link/README.md

 - For large sitemaps with many pages, processing may take some time
 - The progress bar and live summary provide feedback during processing

-## Header Detection

-The tool automatically excludes links in the following elements:
-- `<header>` tags
-- `<nav>` elements
-- Elements with class or ID containing "header", "navigation", "navbar", "main-nav"
-- This helps filter out navigation menus which often contain "#" links

 ## Notes